 Our accommodation in Mangonui: Acacia Lodge Mangonui (very basic rooms with kitchen, nice terrace)

-Although New Zealand’s most northern region is somewhat slightly less dramatic, less jaw-droppingly spectacular, and less fancy compared to the rest of the country on first impressions, you can still experience some truly wonderful things here.
-We took about a week for the above route (including Auckland) and its one we certainly couldn’t leave out!
+Although New Zealand’s Northland is somewhat slightly less dramatic compared to the rest of the country, you can still experience some truly wonderful things here.
+Our road trip took us about a week for the itinerary above including a couple of days in Auckland.

 Have you ever been to the north of New Zealand and do you have some tips or experiences you’d like to share?
 Tell us in the comments below – we’d love to hear from you!
 In the meantime, feel free to read more about our travels in New Zealand, here.